We want to be adored by Cub Sport

 The self-titled album, Cub Sport, is the band’s third studio album but the first since the marriage of Tim Nelson and Sam Netterfield.

 “This is the first body of work I’ve created entirely since being out…” said Nelson.
 “So, in a way, I feel like this is the first album I’ve written entirely as myself and it feels powerful.”

 “It’s about the feeling of being completely exposed while Iʼm still figuring myself out…” says Tim Nelson, talking about Limousine.
 “Itʼs also an ode to deepening developments in love, sex and spirituality.
 The end section gives me the feeling of some sort of other-worldly re-birthing or shedding of a former self.”

 For the video for this track, singer Tim Nelson describes the concept as an ode to the celebrities who rose from an invasion of privacy and built entire empires out of it.

 “I drew inspiration from these icons for both the concept and styling of the clip…” explains Nelson.
 “For me, Video represents a moment of taking back my power and believing in myself.”

 When The Party’s Over

 Appearing on Australian radio station Triple J’s Like A Version series, Cub Sport performed a cover of Billie Eilish’s When The Party’s Over,

-Cub Sport are currently touring Europe – their live shows are spectacular and definitely worth making the effort to see.
+Cub Sport’s live shows are spectacular and definitely worth making the effort to see.